edwardcallow/tesco-jargon/s.md

 > ![Stock control](assets/images/tag-stockcontrol.png)

 #### Staff reception
-Area by the staff and visitor entrance in large stores, rarely used as entrance in the day.
+Area by the staff and visitor entrance in large stores.
+Previously manned throughout the day, it’s functions have now been taken over by the customer service desk.
 Often used to store handheld computers and the colleague shop.
 > See also [colleague shop](c.md#colleague-shop).

 #### Staff-reception buzzer